George Street, Sydney: History

 Until 1810 George Street was generally referred to as High Street in the English custom, although the northern part of the thoroughfare was also sometimes referred to as "Sergeant Major's Row" and, earlier, as "Spring Row" (since water carriers had originally established the route as a link between the Tank Stream, the Military encampment and the hospital).
 The Street was formally named for King George III by Governor Lachlan Macquarie in 1810.

 On 8 August 1907 at Bateman's Crystal Hotel on George Street, a meeting resolved to form the New South Wales Rugby Football League, Australia's first professional rugby football association and predecessor to the modern-day National Rugby League.
 In 1937, Frank Jenner committed to telling ten different people on George Street about Christianity every day thenceforward.

 Until 2016, George Street was the route for Sydney's Anzac Day parade until the street was made unavailable by CBD and South East Light Rail construction work.
 The parade now proceeds via Elizabeth Street.
 The Light Rail line through George Street began services in December 2019.

-From 2019 to 2022, the majority of George Street between Bridge St (near Circular Quay) and Rawson Place (near Central Station) was progressively converted into a pedestrian mall.
+From 2019 to 2022, the majority of George Street between Bridge Street (near Circular Quay) and Rawson Place (near Central Station) was progressively converted into a pedestrian mall.

+In September 2026, the NSW Government and City of Sydney announced that the northern end of George Street would be pedestrianised along with other upgrades by late 2028 at a cost of $25.8 million.